-- Recommended technical adjustment to auto-enroll surviving spouses and dependents covered by the city's health plan in their current health plan for thirty days prior to requiring decisions about surviving spouse and dependent provisions. - Amend the Surviving Spouse provision for employees killed in the line of duty so that the city will cover the full premium for their healthcare insurance while they remain eligible for coverage.
+Recommended technical adjustment to auto-enroll surviving spouses and dependents covered by the city's health plan in their current health plan for thirty days prior to requiring decisions about surviving spouse and dependent provisions.

 Employee Health Clinic

 - The employee health clinic is administered by Marathon Health.
 A rebid process will be conducted for healthcare, wellness, and occupational health services.
 It is recommended that the City Manager or his designee be authorized to select a vendor(s) and execute the contract and future contract amendments with the selected vendor(s) upon completion of the rebidding process. - It is recommended to provide an option for employees who retire, but are not eligible for retiree healthcare, to purchase access to the employee health clinic.